 A committee (the "Executive Committee") of no less than three and no more than five licensed attorneys shall be selected by the Chief Bankruptcy Judge to assist and advise the Program Administrator, and shall be responsible for the selection and maintenance of the Panel.
-Each member of the Executive Committee shall be selected to a term of at least 32 but not more than 3 years, renewable for an additional 2 years, at the discretion of the Chief Bankruptcy Judge.
+Each member of the Executive Committee shall be selected to a term of at least 2 but not more than 3 years at the discretion of the Chief Bankruptcy Judge.